Two-stage deep learning framework for the restoration of incomplete-ring PET images: Methods

-Then, to further improve the image quality in geometry space, we have the second stage of our framework, which is a dual-model architecture that combines U-Net and diffusion model.
-The U-Net model is used to generate a coarse prediction of the image, while the diffusion model is used to refine the image by reconstructing the residual signal.
-This two-stage approach effectively balances reconstruction quality with computational efficiency.
+Then, to further improve the image quality in geometry space, we have the second stage of our framework, which is a cascaded dual-model architecture.
+The 3D Attention U-Net model takes the OSEM reconstruction as input and produces a coarse prediction IP.
+The diffusion model then takes IP as the warm-start condition.
+Rather than starting from pure Gaussian noise, the forward process is defined as~\cite{shi2023resfusion}

-To optimize computational efficiency while maintaining quality, we implement an adaptive denoising strategy that dynamically adjusts diffusion timesteps based on global image quality assessment.
-During training, we use the standard DDPM (Denoising Diffusion Probabilistic Models) process with $T_{\text{train}}=2000$ timesteps to ensure stable learning.
-However, during inference, we employ the DDIM (Denoising Diffusion Implicit Models) sampling strategy \cite{song2020denoising} which allows us to achieve comparable quality with significantly fewer timesteps.